 Enter the Cloud Forest, a mysterious world veiled in mist.
 Take in breath-taking mountain views surrounded by diverse vegetation and hidden floral gems.
 And learn about rare plants and their fast-disappearing environment.

-Note: Earth Check will be closed from 10 April to 10 July and +5 Degrees area will be closed from 11 July to 31 Oct for upgrading works to serve you better.
+Note: +5 Degrees area will be closed from 11 July to 31 Oct for upgrading works to serve you better.
 Cloud Forest remains open to public as usual.
 We apologise for any inconvenience caused.

 High in the tropical mountains, plants absorb the refreshing mist and abundant rainfall, releasing the water gradually to create a constant, long-lasting supply for the land beneath them to support even more plants!